In the Basic Cozy Essay Course, Marie distinguishes between the format of an essay and the purpose of an essay.

 Each of these purposes leads to a different style of essay, even though the same basic format can be used to write all of them effectively.

-In our first free excerpt this month, from the conclusion to the Basic Cozy Essay Course, watch how Marie explains this difference and the different lengths that different styles or purposes may have.
+In our first free excerpt this month, from the conclusion to the Basic Cozy Essay Course, watch how Marie explains this difference and the different lengths that each style or purpose may have.

 Here's a complete list of the different styles of essays that Marie mentions in her workbook.

-Click on each of the styles below to see its definition.
+Click on each of style or purpose below to see its definition.

-In the final section of the workbook for the Basic Cozy Essay Course, we've included a sample essay for each style of essay, complete with a description of how it uses our basic essay format.
+In the final section of the workbook for the Basic Cozy Essay Course, we've included a sample essay for each style or purpose, complete with a description of how it uses our basic essay format.

 How To Learn More About Writing Essays